emmercm/www/src/blog/_glue-work-is-now-the-work.md

 ## Co-located documentation

 If you're working with agents, you probably already have an `AGENTS.md` file (or similar) with an overview of your code's architecture, organization, style guide, test instructions, and other standards.
-Other
+Information that's necessary to be in every agent's context to navigate and effectively modify & test the code.

+Other standards and documentation you may want to co-locate with your code inclu
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTY3MTg3MzMsMTkwMDgyODkyMiwyMD
-M5MzQ5NzU5LC05Mjg1OTU5MjcsLTEwMDQyNDI0OTQsMTYyOTA5
-MDgxMl19
+eyJoaXN0b3J5IjpbMTI4NDI4OTk2MiwxOTAwODI4OTIyLDIwMz
+kzNDk3NTksLTkyODU5NTkyNywtMTAwNDI0MjQ5NCwxNjI5MDkw
+ODEyXX0=
 -->